 - MEd, MTchg, PGDipTchg

-- This paper is designed to support the professional development of secondary science
+This paper is designed to support the professional development of teachers, especially those with an interest or focus in science within Primary, Intermediate and at the Secondary Level.

 - Teaching staff